 - Court of Common Pleas: 513-946-5635

-- If I get a reduction in value, how do I get a refund or credit?
+- If the Board reduces my value, how do I get a refund or credit?

 - All decisions are held for 30 days pending an appeal.
 Once that time has expired, the Board will adjust the records and issue a refund or credit.

 - In many cases, the decision will carry forward until the next triennial.
-But ultimately itís the Auditorís discretion.
+But ultimately it's the Auditor's discretion.

-- Do I need an attorney to file a BOR complaint?
+- Do I need an attorney to file a complaint?

 - No, but we encourage all parties to seek legal counsel if they have questions regarding evidence or what to submit to prove their case.